Reds vs. Mariners Player Props Betting Odds

 Friedl Stats

-- TJ Friedl has recorded 112 hits with 20 doubles, five triples, 12 home runs and 34 walks.
+- TJ Friedl has 113 hits with 20 doubles, five triples, 12 home runs and 34 walks.
 He has driven in 50 runs with 22 stolen bases.

 Friedl Recent Games